Sidhuharp97/stat-programs-website/content/post/reproducible-R/index.md

 ### Use R projects

 This is optional, but it will make your life easier.
 Whenever you start a new analytical endeavor in R, create an R project by navigating to **File** --> **New Project** in RStudio.
-There are many options available for setting the [project directory (where the .Rpoj file lives), the type of project (e.g. R package, Shiny app or blank), and options to initialise a git repo.
+There are many options available for setting the [project directory (where the *.Rproj* file lives), the type of project (e.g. R package, Shiny app or blank), and options to initialise a git repo.
 The simplest option is to choose **New Project** (no special type) in a dedicated directory.
-The main advantage of projects is that by opening an .Rproj file, the working directory is automatically set to that directory.
+The main advantage of projects is that by opening an *.Rproj* file, the working directory is automatically set to that directory.
 If you are using a cloud solution for working across different computers or working with collaborators, this will make things easier because you can use relative paths for importing data and outputting files.
 There would be no more need for this at the top of your script:

 ```
 setwd("specific/path/to/my/computer")
 ```

-Additionally, for setting up gitbooks through `bookdown`, R packages, Shiny apps, and other complicated R endeavors, the automated set-up through Rprojects can be immensely helpful.
+Additionally, for setting up gitbooks through 'bookdown', R packages, Shiny apps, and other complicated R endeavors, the automated set-up through R projects can be immensely helpful.
 This is sometimes referred to as "project-oriented workflow."
-I prefer to have a consistent directory structure like this one:
+In addition to using R projects with a dedicated directory for each research project, I also prefer to have a consistent directory structure for each project like this one:

 ```
 top-level-directory